dozerwatch/cybersecurity_courses/pwncollege/intro_to_cybersecurity.md

 - [Web Security](#web-security)
     - [Injection](#injection)
     - [Same-Origin Policy](#same-origin-policy)

+## Talking Web
+The *World Wide Web* is a web of information connected to other information via hypertexts.

+The *WWW* works because all systems speak the standardized language, HTTP.

+The *Internet* is the backbone of the *WWW*.
+It provides a way to transmit data from one system to another.

+The *TCP/IP Protocol* defines how all systems must transmit data.

 ## Building A Web Server
 - CPUs contain registers, have a small amount of memory, and can perform a lot of operations.